rockandska/pytest-tmux/README.md

 This plugin is intend to help users who whant to test interrative cli.
 When using `tmux` fixture it basically :
 - create a tmux server (socket create in tmux tmpdir)
-- create a session automatically when requested with name based on the name of test file
+- create a session automatically when needed with an automatic name
-- create a window automatically when requested with name based on the name of the test
+- create a window automatically when needed with an automatic name

-Configuration could be set on different level :
+Configuration could be set on different level (in order of precedence):
+- Server
+    - by overriding tmux_server_config (scope='session') fixture
+    - env var
     - cli args (see --tmux-* switch with pytest --help)
+- Session
+    - by overriding tmux_session_config fixture
+    - at the test level with tmux_session_cfg marker
+    - dynamically inside test with `tmux.config.session`
+    - env var
+    - cli args (see --tmux-* switch with pytest --help)
+- Assertion
+    - by overriding tmux_assertion_config fixture
-- at the test level with tmux_cfg marker
+    - at the test level with tmux_assertion_cfg marker
-- dynamically inside test with `tmux.set()`
+    - dynamically inside test with `tmux.config.session`
-- using `tmux.screen() / tmux.row()` (timeout / delay)
+    - when calling `tmux.screen() / tmux.row()` with `timeout` / `delay` argument
+    - env var
+    - cli args (see --tmux-* switch with pytest --help)

 ## Usage